relf/pyDOE3/README.md

 The following individuals forked and work on `pyDOE2`:

 - Copyright (C) 2018 - Rickard Sjögren and Daniel Svensson
+-
+The following individuals forked and work on `pyDOE3`:

+- Copyright (C) 2023 - Rémi Lafage

 License
 -------